archlinux/gluebuddy/README.md

 Create a new client, go to `Clients` and click `Create`:
 * enter a client ID
-* make sure client protocl is set to `openid-connect`
+* make sure client protocol is set to `openid-connect`

 In the client settings configure:
 * Set Access Type to `Confidential`